barebox/barebox/Documentation/boards/mvebu.rst

 RAM initialisation
 ------------------

-Traditionally the RAM initialisation happens with a binary blob that have to be extracted from the vendor U-Boot:
+Traditionally the RAM initialisation happens with a binary blob that has to be extracted from the vendor U-Boot:

 .. code-block:: sh